infominer33/infominer33.github.io/index.md

 <a href="http://crypt0library.net" target="_blank"><img src="images/crypt0library.jpg" align="right" width="150" height="140"></a>

-I've been following top accounts in crypto: cryptographers, developers, academics, cypherpunks, maximalists, generalists, enterprise, traders, etc — re-tweeting valuable information to collect, organize, and catalog.

-Gradually, I go back over the re-tweets and organize all of the information (filtered with and accompanied by crypto-twitter's crowd-sourced commentary) in the channels of the [Crypto Super Source Discord Server](http://crypt0library.net).
+I following cryptographers, developers, academics, cypherpunks, maximalists, generalists, enterprise, traders, etc — re-tweeting valuable information to collect, organize, and catalog in the channels of the [Crypto Super Source Discord Server](http://crypt0library.net).

-Of course I go back and forth, when writing, entering new links in one of the research repositories, and mining the repositories for source-grade information.

 I've gradually been moving those links from discord to Github in TOML format, to become a database that powers a dynamic web portal.

 <a href="https://github.com/infominer33/crypto-supersource" target="_blank"><img src="https://i.imgur.com/nAOb1u6.png" align="right"></a> As I fill up those TOML files, and depending on what has my attention at a given moment, or what article I'm working on, I begin placing the links in [github repositories](https://github.com/infominer33), to be more organized and accessible.
 From there, it's not so hard to spin up [github-pages](/notes.html) for it all.

-If anyone wants to join in on the fun, you will be welcome 🤓
+And all of my work is CC0, so others can easily join in, or even create their own content from what is found here. 🤓

 ### [⧉ SuperSource](http://crypt0library.net) Directory [**^**](#-infominerid)